Uttarkashi district: Culture

 Upper reaches on Line of Actual Control (LAC), especially Nelang, Jadhang (Sang) and Pulam Sumda area, are inhabited by the Char Bhutia tribe.

 Demographics

 According to the 2011 census Uttarkashi district has a population of 330,086, roughly equal to the nation of Belize.
 This gives it a ranking of 567th in India (out of a total of 640).
 The district has a population density of 41 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 11.75%.
 Uttarkashi has a sex ratio of 959 females for every 1000 males, and a literacy rate of 75.98%.
 Scheduled Castes and Scheduled Tribes make up 24.41% and 1.06% of the population respectively.

 According to the 2011 census, 80.77% of the population spoke Garhwali, 7.28% Hindi, and 2.17% Nepali as their first language.
 Various indigenous Tibetic languages (returned under a variety of different names) such as Jad were spoken by 3.06% of the district's population.
 Hindi is the lingua franca.

+Geographical indication

+Uttarakhand Lal Chawal (Red Rice) was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 8 November 2023.

+Bhagirathi Annapurna Sabji Utpadak Swayat Sahakarita from Uttarkashi, proposed the GI registration of Uttarakhand Lal Chawal (Red Rice).
+After filing the application in March 2022, the rice was granted the GI tag in 2023 by the Geographical Indication Registry in Chennai, making the name "Uttarakhand Lal Chawal (Red Rice)" exclusive to the rice grown in the region.
+It thus became the first rice variety from Uttarakhand and the 14th type of goods from Uttarakhand to earn the GI tag.

+The GI tag protects the rice from illegal selling and marketing, and gives it legal protection and a unique identity.